IMAGINARY/gradient-descent/README.md

 - **continuousGame** (boolean, default: false): Skip the title screen and time limit, auto-restart.
 - **fullScreenButton** (boolean, default: true): Show a button to toggle full-screen mode.
 - **debugControls** (boolean, default: false): Shows debugging data for controls.

+By default, the config file `config.json` is used.
+However, this file name can be overwritten by setting the `config` query string variable, e.g. `index.html?config=config.local.json`.

 ## Remote controlling the game